zeek/zeek-docs/doc/scripts/base/frameworks/supervisor/control.zeek.rst

    :zeek:see:`SupervisorControl::create_request`.

-   :reqid: an arbitrary string matching the value in the original request.
+   :param reqid: an arbitrary string matching the value in the original request.

-   :result: the return value of the remote call to
+   :param result: the return value of the remote call to
            :zeek:see:`Supervisor::create`.

 .. zeek:id:: SupervisorControl::destroy_request